 Objectives

-The generated and gathered research data need to preserved in-line with the EC requirements.
+The generated and gathered research data need to be preserved in-line with the EC requirements.
 They play a crucial role in exploitation, verification of the research results and should be effectively managed.
 This Data Management plan (DMP) aims at providing a timely insight into facilities and expertise necessary for data management both during and after the project is finished, to be used by all IDEALFUEL.

 The most important reasons for setting up this DMP are: